 Signing lease effortlessly unwise?

-my cousin wrote me that he didnt negotiate at all. he just read the proposal and signed it. this was back in 2011 williams county north dakota. these were mineral rights that were intestated via our grandfather. an old parcel purchase long forgotten. grandpa died in 1981. how unusual is that move ? to sign without any negotiation nor did he have oil gas lawyer advising him of course. he was under assumption the acreage would be dormant. even tho this was at thee beginning of the Boom in williston area and oil at 105…i have not seen the lease yet. so dont know what that 1st offer entailed.
+My cousin wrote me that he didn’t negotiate at all.
+He just read the proposal and signed it.
+This was back in 2011 in Williams County, North Dakota.
+These were mineral rights that were intestated via our grandfather.
+An old parcel purchase long forgotten.
+Grandpa died in 1981.
+How unusual is that move?
+To sign without any negotiation nor did he have an oil gas lawyer advising him of course.
+He was under the assumption the acreage would be dormant.
+Even though this was at the beginning of the Boom in Williston area and oil at 105… I have not seen the lease yet, so don’t know what that first offer entailed.

 Every lease I have ever gotten has been mostly in favor of the company that sent it.
 Almost all clauses in the lease are negotiable and a wise mineral owner will get informed and know what they need to do to get a better deal.
 Places like the forum and National Association of Royalty Owners (NARO) are good avenues for getting educated.
 Unfortunately, most folks do sign without understanding what they are signing and end up with less favorable terms that can hold their families for generations.
 Legal documents should always be thoroughly understood before signing.